MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 Next step is to download a local copy of this repository:

 #.
 Visit the `Central Repository <https://developer.microej.com/central-repository/>`_ on the MicroEJ Developer website.
 #.
-Navigate to the :guilabel:`Working Offline` section.
+Navigate to the :guilabel:`Production Setup` section.
 #.
 Click on the :guilabel:`offline repository` link.
 This will download the Central Repository as a ZIP file.

 Setup Artifactory